Develop Instructional Materials

 Produce instructional materials in a variety of delivery formats

-- Examples: Design and Develop HPT Solutions and Evaluation Plan (EDCI 528), Technology Integrated Project (EDCI 564), Learning Design Documents (EDCI 575, eLearning Proposal and/or Digital Prototype Assignment (EDCI 569)), job aid (EDCI 566, EDCI 568, EDCI 528), artifacts of instructional materials (design, performance, workplace, educational, other).
+- Examples: Solutions & Change Management (EDCI 528), Technology Integrated Project (EDCI 564), Learning Design Documents (EDCI 575, eLearning Proposal and/or Digital Prototype Assignment (EDCI 569 if taken prior to Spring 2021)), job aid (EDCI 566, EDCI 568, EDCI 528), Final Project (EDCI 569 if taken in Spring 2021 or later), artifacts of instructional materials (design, performance, workplace, educational, other).

 Develop materials that align with the content analyses, proposed technologies, delivery methods, and instructional strategies